Capital Hill, Australian Capital Territory: History and design

 The construction of the current parliament building required removing much of the top half of the hill, and after construction, much of the earth was replaced on top of the building.
 The surrounding hill is landscaped with native plants, while the soil on top of Parliament House is planted with lawn.
 However, on the western side of the Hill, a small area of the original native bushland has been preserved.

+A 1911 map utilising surveying by Charles Scrivener states the peak was 2005 feet.

 The streets that go out from Capital Hill are named after Australian capitals, and some of their direction roughly corresponds to the direction of that capital city, Melbourne Avenue, Adelaide Avenue, Perth Avenue, Hobart Avenue and Darwin Avenue with Brisbane Avenue, Sydney Avenue not even being close.
 The streets which surround the hill in concentric circles are named after increasing spheres of influence with the inner-most circle called Parliament drive and then spanning out to Capital Circle, State Circle, National Circuit, Dominion Circuit and Empire Circuit.